splunk-soar-connectors/splunk/README.md

 -   File Owner: appropriate splunk phantom user

 ## Required Permissions for Post Data Action
+The endpoint used by the post data action is not supported on Splunk Cloud Platform.
+Hence, the following steps are not applicable for Splunk Cloud Platform.

 For sending events to Splunk Platform, the User configured in the asset would require **edit_tcp** capability.
 Follow the below steps to configure